epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 - **Task 2.2:** Visualize key variables (awards, communities, revenue...) to gain initial insights and identify potential patterns or outliers.

 ### 3. Impact of Awards and Popularity
-- **Task 3.1:** Use time series analysis to assess actor award history's impact on movie ratings.
+- **Task 3.1:** Use time series analysis to assess the cast award history's impact on movie ratings.
 - **Task 3.2:** Use correlation analysis to explore actor popularity's impact on movie ratings.

 ### 4. Network Analysis of Actor Connections